omarsamy289/ES-omar-samy/microcontroller-architecture/gpio-driver/README.md

 &nbsp;
 * on stm32f103c6 :
->* creating hash file for all the mcu features and priprals
+>* creating hash file for all the mcu features and priphrals
 >* creating gpio driver featuring gpio modes and some API's &nbsp;